Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 Now that I've short listed an array of viable platforms and tools I am going to look at the pros and cons of each in order to select my final candidates for adoption.

-Taking into account first the cross platform languages/frameworks:

 **Angular JS or React JS with PhoneGap**

 PhoneGap's main benefit is it's ease of use.
 If you are a web developer like myself, it's very easy to make a working application using tools that are very familiar (HTML, JavaScript & CSS).
 PhoneGap is also very quick to develop with, being that you are essentially developing a website to run in the devices in-application web browser then a lot of the Native complexities need not be considered.